Quantum Support Vector Regression for Robust Anomaly Detection: Results and Discussion

 The DoH dataset is an outlier, with an AUC of 0.0 across almost all noise types and strengths, which is explained by its extreme vulnerability to adversarial attacks seen in \cref{fig_adv_attacks_noise_free}.
-This vulnerability can be explained by \cref{app:fig:dataset_analysis} in \cref{Analysis of the datasets} in the appendix, showing the p-value from the \emph{Kolmogorov–Smirnov test} and the maximum feature variance within the test set.
-The DoH dataset has a relatively high p-value combined with a very low variance.
-The high p-value indicates a high probability that the normal and anomalous samples originate from the same distribution, while the low variance suggests a high degree of similarity between all samples, especially between the normal and anomalous data.
-As a result, the DoH dataset is difficult to classify, and even tiny adversarial attacks of strength $\varepsilon = 0.01$ lead to manipulations a magnitude greater than the variance within the dataset.
+This vulnerability can be explained by \cref{app:fig:dataset_analysis} in the appendix, showing the minimum p-value from the \emph{Kolmogorov–Smirnov} test and the maximum feature variance within the test set.
+The DoH dataset has a medium p-value ($\approx 10^{-8}$) combined with a very low variance ($\approx2\times10^{-2}$).
+The p-value indicates the probability that the normal and anomalous samples originate from the same distribution, while the very low variance suggests a high degree of similarity between all samples, especially between the normal and anomalous data.
+As a result, the DoH dataset is difficult to classify, and even tiny adversarial attacks of strength $\varepsilon = 0.01$ lead to manipulations about five times greater than the variance within the dataset.

-Notably, the AUC for the DoH dataset with \emph{miscalibration} noise is $0.0$ over nearly all noise levels and peaks only around $p=\pi$, where it approaches $1.0$.
-An analysis of the adversarial test kernels for the DoH dataset subject to \emph{miscalibration} noise is shown in \cref{tab:DoH_kernel} and highlights major differences between a high-performing run ($p = 2.9 \approx 0.9 \pi$, $\text{AUC} = 0.98$) and a low-performing run ($p = 1.7 \approx 0.5 \pi$, $\text{AUC} = 0.00$) for both classes.
-The mean kernel values for the high-AUC run are four orders of magnitude larger than those for the low-AUC run.
-In addition, the disparity between kernel values of classes 0 and 1 is greater in the high-performing scenario, allowing for easier distinction by the SVR and thus improved model AUC.
-Considering that the kernel entries represent the probability of measuring the all-zero state, we observe that \emph{miscalibration} noise with a strength close to $\pi$ shifts the DoH-embedding states closer to the all-zero state, thus increasing the kernel values.
+Notably, the AUC for the DoH dataset with \emph{miscalibration} noise is $0.0$ across nearly all noise levels and peaks only around $p=\pi$, where it approaches $1.0$.
+An analysis of the adversarial test kernels for DoH under \emph{miscalibration} noise (\cref{tab:DoH_kernel}) highlights major differences between a high-performing run ($p = 2.9 \approx 0.9 \pi$, $\text{AUC} = 0.98$) and a low-performing run ($p = 1.7 \approx 0.5 \pi$, $\text{AUC} = 0.00$).
+The mean kernel values in the high-AUC case are four orders of magnitude larger than in the low-AUC case, and hence the disparity between classes is more pronounced, enabling the SVR to separate them more effectively.
+Since the kernel entries represent the fidelity of the states created by embedding two samples, we conclude that \emph{miscalibration} noise close to $\pi$ increases within-class similarity and thus elevates the kernel values.